top of page

 PROS:

-• eVent bootie keeps your feet dry
+• eVent bootie keeps water out without overheating your feet

 CONS: